lautthom/Project-Deep-Reinforcement-Learning/README.md

 python atari_dueling_ddqn.py
 python make_statistics.py
 ```

+The trained models used for testing are provided in the `models` folder, the results of the test runs can be found in the `results` folder, the figures that are created by `make_statistics.py` are saved in the `figures` folder.
+Note, that training a new model, running an evaluation or running `make_statistics.py` for one of the already provided combinations of game, algorithm (dqn or ddqn), and network structure (single or dueling) will overwrite the corresponding files.

-For the `atari_dueling_ddqn.py` different options in the command line can be used:
+There are different options for `atari_dueling_ddqn.py` that can be used in the command line:

-`-t` or `--training` if argument is given, model will be trained, otherwise an already trained model will be loaded
+`-t` or `--training` if argument is given, a new model will be trained, otherwise an already trained model will be loaded from the `model` folder, if one is available for the chosen algorithm and network structure
 `-dqn`    if argument is given, DQN will be used as algorithm, otherwise DDQN will be used
 `-sn` or `--single_network`                   if argument is given, single stream network is used, otherwise dueling network is used
 `-g` or `--game` choose game that is played; game must be given as a string, it is case-sensitive; an overview of the available games is given at: https://www.gymlibrary.dev/environments/atari/#; default game is "Pong"
-`-a` or `--adam` if argument is given, Adam is used as an optimizer
+`-a` or `--adam` if argument is given, Adam is used as an optimizer; otherwise RMSprop is used
 `-tf` or `--training_frames` choose the number of frames, that is used for training; default is 5,000,000 frames
 `-b` or `--batch_size` choose the batch size, that is used for training; default is 32
 `-r` or `--replay_size` choose the replay memory size, that is used for training; default is 100,000